You are here

 Part II.
 Officers and Administration; Notices; Meetings; Examinations; Elections; Attorneys and Accountants

-B. Publications.
-After a petition is filed, the debtor must immediately publish notice of the commencement of the case and notice of the order of relief.
-The last date of the publication must not be less than 14 days before the last day to file resistances to the petition.
+4. Publication.
+The debtor must immediately publish notice of the commencement of the case and notice of the order of relief.
+The last date of publication must not be less than 14 days before the last day to file resistances to the petition.
 All publications required by 11 U.S.C. § 923 must be in The Wall Street Journal, Lincoln Journal Star, and the Omaha World-Herald, unless the debtor requests otherwise in the petition and the court approves the request.
 The debtor must file proofs of publication no later than 14 days after the last publication.

-E. Pre-Approved Plans.
-If the debtor proposes a plan of adjustment which, before the petition was filed, was accepted by more than two-thirds in amount and one-half in number of creditors, the petition must contain a request for consolidated hearing to consider resistances to the petition, resistances to the adequacy of the disclosure made under 11 U.S.C. § 1126(b)(2), and resistances to the confirmation of the plan.
+6. Pre-Approved Plans.
+If the debtor proposes a plan of adjustment which, before the petition was filed, was accepted by more than two-thirds in amount and one-half in number of creditors, the petition must contain a request for consolidated hearing to consider resistances to the petition, resistances to the adequacy of the disclosure under 11 U.S.C. § 1126(b)(2), and resistances to confirmation of the plan.